Mapping cone formula in Heegaard Floer homology and Dehn surgery on knots in $S^3$: Introduction

 In fact, the mapping cone formula states that given $C$ and a certain chain homotopy equivalence which identifies $C\{i\geq 0\}$ with $C\{j\geq 0\}$ we can determine $\HFF$ completely for any rational $p/q$.

-We derive an explicit description of $\HFF$ as an absolutely graded vector space in terms of homological data from \cfk, with no reference to the chain homotopy equivalence mentioned above.
+In Section \ref{sec:calculations} we derive an explicit description of $\HFF$ as an absolutely graded vector space in terms of homological data from \cfk, with no reference to the chain homotopy equivalence mentioned above.
 For a large part this has already been done (\cite{niZhangChar}, \cite{niWu}, \cite{OSzRatSurg}), but the results are scattered across multiple papers, sometimes not in explicit form, and we consider it useful to have them collected in one place.
+While all the results of this section concerning positive surgeries have been shown before, as far as we are aware, the results for negative and zero surgeries (contained in subsections 3.2 and 3.3 respectively) are new.

 This allows us to derive some other applications as well, a few of which we mention here.

 \begin{theorem} Suppose $K$ is a non-trivial knot and $Y = \KS$.
 Then

 \end{theorem}